 1. Examples of Suspected Fraud, Waste and Abuse: The following are examples of suspected fraud, waste and abuse that must be reported.
-Reference the requirements cited above and the specific regulations relating to each provider type for further guidance.
+Contractor may reference Chapter 55 Pa.
+Code Section 1101 et seq. and the specific regulations relating to each provider type for further guidance.